On-demand reading, no persistence

 The agent is read-only.
 Remediation actions require explicit user approval (human-in-the-loop) before any destructive action.

-All write operations gated behind human-in-the-loop approval flow.
+All write operations gated behind a human-in-the-loop approval flow.

 Each customer has individual KMS encryption via AWS.
 Data is never mixed between customers.
 LLM calls contain data from exactly one tenant.